SignalK/instrumentpanel/README.md

 - install development dependencies with `npm install`
 - build & watch with `npm start`
 - building js bundle for distribution: `npm run build` (and push changes to dist/ui.js).
 This builds minified ui.js.

+The address of the signal K server is directly derived from your web page.
+You can manually specify the address and the protocol to connect to your signal K server.
+Be careful if you mix secure and unsecured protocols, your browser may refuse the connection.
+To manually specify the address and the protocol of the signal K server, add the following query parameter **?signalkServer=wss://mysignalk.local:3443** to the url.
+Use **wss://** for secure websocket or **ws://** for unsecure websocket.

 Changelog
 =====